CoreumFoundation/coreum/x/dex/spec/matching-ticks.md

 and cancel a reminder.
 In this case, it could be 26666664 since 26666664*0.375=9_999_999 so both numbers are integers.
 But such amount reduces order1 to 40_000_001 AAA (price 0.375) -> 15_000_000.375 BBB.
-As you can see it results into decimal number of BBB in order1 which will cause issues during matching of the next order.
+As you can see it results into decimal number of BBB in order1 which will cause partial cancellation during matching with the next orders.

 ### Solution